Question Types

 Single Choice

 Select one option from a list.
 Display as radio buttons, dropdown, or button grid.
-Options can be static or dynamically loaded from previous questions or external sources.
+Options can be static, loaded from CSV, or dynamically populated using {question_name} references to pull answers or options from earlier questions.

 Example uses: Categories, yes/no questions, rating scales, status selection